RedPillNow/hello-engage/README.md

 ### Sessions

-This performs a query on a Firebase Cloud Firestore database (See Relevant Links)
+This performs a query on a Firebase Cloud Firestore database (See Relevant Links).
+If no SLOT values are encountered or delivered with the request, will respond with sessions coming up or happening next.

 * which sessions are up next
 * what sessions are up next